CLARK COUNTY, Nev. — The water at Hoover Dam should be near the top -- but decades of drought has dropped the water level at Lake Mead 158 feet.

 The repercussions of a draining water supply are immense -- farms are drying up, a once-thriving marina now sits more than a mile from lake water and Arizona's Department of Water Resources is planning water cuts that could impact municipal water supplies as early as 2024.

-12 News, along with sister stations across Western states, set out to understand the dire conditions our states face as drought and wildfire continue to rage.
+12 News set out to understand the dire conditions our states face as drought and wildfire continue to rage across the West.

 >> Watched Scorched Earth on 12 News at 6 p.m. all week.
 More at 12news.com/ScorchedEarth